Spaces, Poetics and Voids

 The experience of the city starts from the perception of its basic formal language constituted by concrete elements, spatial and volumetric characteristics, structures and pieces, walls, streets, fences, buildings, etcetera.
 Written language has been chosen as the means for representing this multiform reality.
 Through a kind of primordial act of creation or definition, the named elements are transformed into descriptive concepts, arranged in temporal, narrative sequences.

 Figure 2.
-SEQUENCES
+Sequences.

 Places